Create a model in Amazon SageMaker AI with ModelBuilder

 build function.
 During this process,

-SageMaker also creates HMAC signing for the pickle file and adds the secret key in the CreateModel API as an environment variable during deploy
+SageMaker AI also creates HMAC signing for the pickle file and adds the secret key in the CreateModel API as an environment variable during deploy

 (or